 They may have thrown endless shade at one another but it was always out of tough love.
 Nikki and Andell were our favorite aunt figures who could make us laugh one moment and give us the real the next.
 Andell, being more level-headed and Nikki a bit delusional at times over Professor Oglevee but a good person nonetheless, only made this sisterhood stronger as they regardlessly had each other’s back.

 Joan, Toni, Mya and Lynn ‘Girlfriends’

-I loved how these four women grew throughout the beginning of the season until its ending, with the fact that as viewers, we could see the change in responsibility, love and self that they may have struggled with in the same or similar situations, over the course of an exceptionally promising, eight seasons.
+I loved how these four women grew throughout the beginning of the season until its ending, with the fact that as viewers, we could see the change in responsibility, love, and self that they may have struggled within the same or similar situations throughout an exceptionally promising eight seasons.

 First, we have Joan, the den mother of the group, more than often clashing with her childhood best friend Toni, who is the chin-up one of the group, thinking she’s better than everyone else but you have to admire her confidence.

-All these personalities, backgrounds and lifestyles, wrapped into one collaborative friendship that had fall its fallouts, lies and judgments but eventually, found its way back.
+All these personalities, backgrounds and lifestyles wrapped into one collaborative friendship that had to fall its fallouts, lies, and judgments but eventually found its way back.

 Thank you ‘Girlfriends’ and all of the Black TV series for showing us how to support and respect our fellow brothers and sisters, and how to love through the power of friendship.